Fylhan/qompoter/README.md

 Build
 --------------------------------

+To build this project, C++11 and Qt5 are required.
+Please run, something like:

+    ./qompoter.sh
+    mkdir build-qompoter-qmake && cd build-qompoter-qmake
+    qmake ../qompoter/qompoter.pro
+    make

-To build this project, Qt5 is required.
-You may also need to update your PATH to compile in command line:
+You may need to update your PATH to compile in command line, for example:

     export PATH=/opt/Qt/5.3/gcc/bin:$PATH
     export QTDIR=/opt/Qt/5.3/gcc

-    mkdir build-qompoter && cd build-qompoter
-    qmake ../qompoter/qompoter.pro
-    make

 Installation
 --------------------------------